BIC-MNI/man-pages/minctracc.md

 `-procrustes:` Return a procrustes transformation (3 trans, 3 rots, 1 scale), same as -lsq7.
 This is the default.

-`-forward:` Recover forward transformation (source -&gt; model, default).
+`-forward:` Recover forward transformation (source -> model, default).

-`-invert:` Recover inverted transformation (model -&gt; source).
+`-invert:` Recover inverted transformation (model -> source).

 Options for mask volumes.
 =========================

-`-model_mask` &lt;filename&gt;: Specifies a binary mask file for the target.
+`-model_mask` <filename>: Specifies a binary mask file for the target.
 Any data voxel whose world coordinate falls in a zero-valued voxel in the mask is ignored in the calculation of the objective function.

-`-source_mask` &lt;filename&gt;: Specifies a binary mask file for the source.
+`-source_mask` <filename>: Specifies a binary mask file for the source.

 Interpolation options.
 ======================